FreakC-Foundation/FreakC/README.md

 If you want to compile the code only, type:

     freakc "file.fclang" --compile

+If you want to compile the code and show the compiled code, type:

+    freakc "file.fclang" --candr

 <b>The compiler only works on Windows, and can only be compiled to Batch.</b>